-Last updated on September 18th, 2023 at 02:44 pm
+Last updated on December 26th, 2023 at 06:36 pm

 Do you have to void a check but aren’t sure how to go about it?
 You’ve come to the right place.

-When it comes to personal finance, there could be several reasons why you need to know how to void a check associated with your bank account number.
+When it comes to personal finance, there may be several reasons why you need to know how to void a check associated with your bank account number.
 Read this guide created by our team here at Remitly to learn how to safely void a check without risking the safety of your bank account.

-Reasons for Using a Voided Check
+Reasons for using a voided check

 You may need to know how to void a check for several reasons.
-Here is a closer look at why you might need to void paper checks.
+Here is a closer look at why you might need to void paper checks:

-1. Automatic bill payments.
+1. Automatic bill payments

 Without a voided check, you may have entered your checking account number incorrectly.
 If someone else has the same account number as the incorrect entry, the wrong person may end up being debited.